 Whether it’s for exercise, stress relief, just plain fun, or some friendly competition between coworkers, friends, or class mates, sports is an important part of life for many people in China.
+What sports do they play in China and what is the most popular sport played in China?
 The sports popular in China may differ from those popular in the West, but they still serve the same function.
 Here’s a list of the most popular.

 After work, after school, at work, or at school, weekends, or weekdays, you can’t escape the sound of a little white plastic ball bouncing back and forth on a wood table when in China.
 Ping Pong is by far the most popular sport and has been for a long time.
 It doesn’t take up much space and can be played indoors – perfect for a place where space is limited.

 It’s very common to see businessmen playing at lunch, school kids playing after school or during break times, and people playing on beaten up tables in neighborhoods.
 But the importance of ping pong doesn’t stop with recreation.
 It has actually played an important role in international diplomacy.
 On high level visits, the Chinese president will often play a game with foreign leaders – much like golf is used in the West.
 The act has even been termed “Ping Pong Diplomacy”.

 When it comes to Olympic sports, nobody beats China in ping pong.
 In fact, China has won more medals in ping pong than any other country and furthermore, no country has dominated any sport in the Olympics like China has in table tennis.
 China’s dominance in Badminton is not far behind.